-Backend – The brains behind your favorite websites & apps
+Backend Web development – The brains behind your favorite websites & applications

-So who performs better in the battle of PHP vs Python for web development in 2020?
+Who performs better in the battle of Python vs PHP for web development in 2020?

 We don’t have a one-line answer for that but let’s take some time to compare these two technologies.
 We are evaluating their performance of both these technologies against some core pillars of competence any backend development technology should possess.
 The one that scores more collectively in these pillars should ideally be the winner among PHP and Python.
 So, what are the core pillars?
 We have rounded up 5 of them